 DELETE operations have the same effect.
 You can safely ignroe one of them.

 If one node inserts a row that's then replayed to a second node and updated there, a third node can receive the

 UPDATE from the second node before it receives the

 INSERT from the first node.
 This scenario is an

 These conflicts are handled by discarding the

-different data on different nodes.
-These are [divergent conflicts](#divergent conflicts).
+UPDATE, which can lead to different data on different nodes.
+These are divergent conflicts.